 - Instant read meat thermometer

-- Artichoke hearts—no need for fresh artichokes.
+- Artichoke hearts — there’s no need for fresh artichokes.
 We’re using a can of these beauties.
 Just be sure to drain and rinse them off.

-- Ground turkey—we want our turkey to have some fat in is, so we’re using 93% lean turkey for this recipe.
-Turkey is a tricky meat because it can stick to your grill, so I like using this turkey.
+- Ground turkey — we want our turkey to have some fat in it, so we’re using 93% lean turkey for this recipe.
+Turkey is a tricky meat because it can stick to your grill, so I like using the less lean ground turkey.

 How to make this Grilled Turkey Burger recipe

 Make the burger filling